NullBypass/Pokedex/README.md

 Caching Mechanism: Implements a caching system to store previously retrieved data, reducing redundant API calls and improving performance.

 ## Getting Started
-Prerequisites
+Prerequisites:
-Go 1.16 or higher installed on your machine.
+- Go 1.16 or higher installed on your machine.

 ### Installation
 1. Clone this repository